CodeSourcerer/csPixelGameEngine/README.md

 This is a unit test project that is sadly too neglected.

 *Note*: Other projects are temporary and will probably be removed at a later date.

+# Features Not Yet Implemented

+* Console functions
+* "Dropped Files" stuff.
+* ImageLoader interface - I somehow missed this when updating v1 to v2.
+Will be done soon!
+* Key caching stuff added in v2.29
+* Other misc keyboard related functions added to v2.29
+  * Honestly most of this stuff added can be accomplished today, but in slightly different ways.